Ultra-processed food

 Mortality and chronic disease

-• A landmark 2025 Lancet three-part series (43 experts, 104 long-term studies) concluded UPFs harm every major organ system.[6]
+• A 2025 Lancet three-part series (43 experts, 104 long-term studies) concluded UPFs harm every major organ system — though this is an advocacy framing from the authors who originated the NOVA system, and is contested by other researchers.[7]

 Brain and mental health